Mike Maignan

-Maignan came through the youth teams at Paris Saint-Germain, he was an unused substitute several times.
+Maignan came through the youth teams at Paris Saint-Germain, where he often served as an unused substitute.
 In 2015 he joined Lille for €1 million, and became their first-choice in 2017.
 He was voted Ligue 1's goalkeeper of the year in 2018–19, and won the league title in 2020–21.
 He then moved to AC Milan for €15 million, winning Serie A in his first season and making the Team of the Season.

 After earning 37 caps for France at youth level, Maignan made his senior international debut in 2020.
-He was selected in the French squad for UEFA Euro 2020.
+He was selected in the French squads for UEFA Euro 2020 and Euro 2024.

-Early years
+Early life

-Maignan was born in Cayenne, French Guiana, to a Haitian mother and a Guadeloupean father.
+Mike Peterson Maignan was born on 3 July 1995 in Cayenne, French Guiana, to a Haitian mother born in Aquin and a Guadeloupean father.
+He grew up in Villiers-le-Bel, in the northern suburbs of Paris.

 Club career

 Paris Saint-Germain

 Maignan played in the lower categories of Paris Saint-Germain before being promoted in 2013 to the first team.
 He participated in the 2013–14 UEFA Youth League in which his team reached the quarter-finals, being eliminated by Real Madrid.

 In June 2013 Maignan signed his first professional contract, of three years.
 On 18 December, he was in a matchday squad for the first time, sitting on the bench for Nicolas Douchez in a 2–1 win over Saint-Étienne in the last 16 of the Coupe de la Ligue.
 On 19 January 2014 he was included in a Ligue 1 game for the first time, remaining unused as Salvatore Sirigu played in a 5–0 win over Nantes at the Parc des Princes.